Judgment No. 2345

 "In view of its duty of care towards its staff, an organisation must spare them the material and psychological drawbacks of endless procedures [...]: while an organisation cannot avoid an occasional overload of work, it must take appropriate measures to avert the drawbacks of a massive and foreseeable increase in legal disputes."

-procedure; complaint allowed; complaint allowed in part; material injury; moral injury; delay; organisation's duties; duty of care
+procedure before the tribunal; complaint allowed; complaint allowed in part; material injury; moral injury; delay; organisation's duties; duty of care